islamAndAi/QURAN-NLP/readme.md

 # QURAN NLP

-Using NLP knowledge on the Quran and looking forward to making something amazing out of it!
+NLP & ML on the Quran!

 ## Motivation